Especially For Teens

 What is oral sex?

 Oral sex is when one partner’s mouth comes into contact with the other partner’s genitals.
 Some teens believe oral sex is not really sex because it does not cause pregnancy.
-But it can spread STDs.
-Using a condom during oral sex can help protect you against STDs.
+But it can spread STIs.
+Using a condom during oral sex can help protect you against STIs.

 What happens during sexual intercourse?